-An item having value in monetary terms.
+An item having v

+s.
 Assets are defined as current or long-term.

 A current asset will be consumed or cease to have value within the next financial year, e.g. stock and debtors.

 A long-current asset provides benefits to the Authority and to the services that it provides for a period of greater than one year.